 Graphic and web designers were among the most hit with the receding economy.
 With clients opting to outsource their graphic design works to freelance marketplaces, where desperate workers from all over the world bid pennies for projects, how do you ensure you survive in this tough economic situation?

 Even with your exemplary design skills, getting income online through freelancing is still a great challenge.
-However, we jump in this industry because we have faith and passion on our skills and products.
-Don’t let these challenges bring you down, read on to find out useful tips that will get clients sign up and work with you regularly!
+However, we jump into this industry because we have faith and passion for our skills and products.
+Don’t let these challenges bring you down, read on to find out useful tips that will get clients to sign up and work with you regularly!

 1. Get Steady Work